-In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement ("ASC Topic 820"): Disclosure Framework- Changes to the Disclosure Requirements for Fair Value Measurement.
+In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement ("ASC Topic 820"): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments to ASC Topic 820 eliminate, add and modify certain disclosure requirements for fair value measurements as part of the FASB's disclosure framework project.
 The amendments in this update are effective for interim and annual periods beginning on January 1, 2020, with early adoption permitted.
-We are currently evaluating the impact, if any, of the amendments to ASC Topic 820 on our consolidated financial statements.
+We plan to adopt this new standard on January 1, 2020.
+We expect the impact to our disclosures will not be material and there to be no impact to our consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-15, Intangibles-Goodwill and Other-Internal-Use Software ("ASC Subtopic 350-40"): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
-The amendments to ASC Subtopic 350-40 align the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangement that is a service contract is not affected by the amendments to ASC Subtopic 350-40.
+The amendments to ASC Subtopic 350-40 align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
+The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments to ASC Subtopic 350-40.
 The amendments in this update are effective for interim and annual periods beginning on January 1, 2020, with early adoption permitted.
 The amendments in this update should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-We are currently evaluating the impact, if any, of the amendments to ASC Subtopic 350-40 on our consolidated financial statements.
+We plan to adopt this new standard, on a prospective basis, on January 1, 2020 and expect that our adoption of this standard will not have a material impact on our consolidated financial statements.